jsulpis/nextjs-template/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/project?template=https://github.com/jsulpis/nextjs-template)

-**Important:** Because of the custom folder architecture, you have to change the default build command from `yarn build` to `yarn build:now`.

-Then you can integrate Vercel with your GitHub account, which will allow it to deploy each branch and pull request to their own environment, and the master branch in production.
+You can integrate Vercel with your GitHub account, which allows it to deploy each branch and pull request to their own environment, and the main branch in production.

 ## Configuration

 See the [documentation page](https://nextjs-template.juliensulpis.vercel.app/docs)

+## What next ?

+If you don't find what you are looking for in this template, there is a good chance that one of the [many examples](https://github.com/vercel/next.js/tree/canary/examples) provided by Vercel will make you happy !

 ## License

-Released under the [MIT](https://github.com/jsulpis/nextjs-template/blob/master/LICENSE) license.
+Released under the [MIT](https://github.com/jsulpis/nextjs-template/blob/main/LICENSE) license.